SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 ```petab1
 obs_P = PEtabObservable(P, 0.05P)
 ```
+It would also be possible to make *σ* a *parameter that is fitted as a part of the parameter fitting process*.

 PEtab.jl assumes that noise is normally distributed (with a standard deviation equal to the second argument provided to `PEtabObservable`).
 The only other (currently implemented) noise distribution is log-normally distributed noise, which is designated through the `transformation=:log` argument:
 ```petab1